dwaithe/amca/README.md

 meta_path =  "../../cell_datasets/c127_dapi_class/2018/obj_c127_dapi_class30.data" #The dataset file definition.
 weight_path = "../../models/darknet/c127_dapi_class30/yolov2_dk3AB-classes-1-no-flip_final.weights" #The model created during the training phase.
 ```
 - Now run Python 'amca.py' and watch your microscope automatically recognise and acquire image stacks in the positions outlined in the positions file.
+Extensive metadata from the experiment is embedded into each of the output TIFF files.

 ### Post acquisition.
 The AMCA system will generate a ImageJ TIFF stack in each position that the microscope visited and found cells.
 The ROI of the cells are embedded into each file.
-These ROI can be accessed through the metadata of the file in Python using the (library)['https://github.com/dwaithe/ijpython_roi'], or can be viewed directly in ImageJ/Fiji simply by opening the file.
+These ROI can be accessed through the metadata of the file in Python using the (library)[https://github.com/dwaithe/ijpython_roi], or can be viewed directly in ImageJ/Fiji simply by opening the file.
+From this point the cells can be analysed and segmented with any method, using the ROI as part of the analysis or not.

 ### Augmented Reality Microscope schematic and instructions.
 For this project we developed an attachment to our Olympus IX73 microscope which meant it could be used for Augmented Reality.